xmuyulab/Snipe/README.md

 ```
 #### rec
-We need  the database of the core part of strains.Attention should be paid to the naming of the core part of the strain.
+We need the database of the core part of strains.
+Attention should be paid to the naming of the core part of the strain.
-.e.g.(strain named Bacillus_cereus ,core part of strain named: only_Bacillus_cereus_blastn )
+.e.g. (strain named Bacillus_cereus, core part of strain named: only_Bacillus_cereus_blastn )

 call snipeId module help for details